ahuamana/SecurityApps/README.md

 3. Build and run the app on your Android device or emulator.

 Feel free to explore the codebase and documentation for a deeper understanding of the implemented security features and their integration into the app.

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.